threefoldtecharchive/rivine/README.md

   connections, but it will still accept incoming connection requests (up to 128 total peers).
 However, if you are behind a firewall, you will not be able to accept incoming connections.
 You must configure your firewall to allow Sia connections by forwarding your ports.
-By default, Sia communicates on ports 9981 and 9982.
+By default, Rivine communicates on port 23112.
 The specific instructions for forwarding a port vary by router.
 For more information, consult [this guide](http://portfoward.com).

   Sia currently has support for UPnP.
 While not all routers support UPnP, a